ansible/ansible/docs/docsite/rst/become.rst

      become: yes
      become_method: enable

-Or if you wish to be in enable mode for all tasks (play level):
+The following example shows how to set enable mode for `all` tests in this play:

 .. code-block:: yaml